beuted/angular1-workshop/workshop/00-basic-angular-one-app/README.md

   .controller('Controller_A', ['Service_B', function(ServiceB) {/*...*/}]);
 ```

 > ⚠️️ "Modules" only depends on "Modules".
-"Services, Directives and Controller" only depends on "Services, Directives and Controller"
+"Services and Controller" only depends on "Services and Controller"

 ## Controllers

 ## Services

-## Directives

-## Bonus: angular-ui and App states
+## angular-ui and App states

 A "state" of an angular app is the object regrouping the template with the controller allowing both to interact with each others.
 All this will be linked to an url.
 At this url you will get a template that have been rendered with a controller.